-- Empirical Question: How valid is this generalization? - Theoretical Question: How do we derive this generalization (to the extent it is valid)? - Some findings, to be motivated: - φ-features in a self-phrase can mismatch its antecedent, undercutting accounts of binding that directly invoke φ-AGREE (or similar syntactic operations) as a core component of binding - i.e., reflexivity is interpreted separately from the φ -features not surprising given that many languages lack any manifestation of φ -features in reflexives - English 3.sg reflexive pronouns behave distinctly - Unlike other bound pronouns, they seem to require a derivational analysis of φ -features - i.e., There are two derivational routes to φ-features - "Binding" operations/constraints are distributed across the Grammar
+- Empirical Question: How valid is this generalization? - Theoretical Question: How do we derive this generalization (to the extent it is valid)?

+• Some findings, to be motivated:

+- φ-features in a self-phrase can mismatch its antecedent, undercutting accounts of binding that directly invoke φ-AGREE (or similar syntactic operations) as a core component of binding - i.e., reflexivity is interpreted separately from the φ-features not surprising given that many languages lack any manifestation of φ-features in reflexives - English 3.SG reflexive pronouns behave distinctly - Unlike other bound pronouns, they seem to require a derivational analysis of φ-features - i.e., There are two derivational routes to φ-features - "Binding" operations/constraints are distributed across the Grammar

-^{}This work has largely been influenced by collaboration with Laura Kalin, who I owe a great debt of gratitude.
-Additional thanks are owed to the audience and participants of the ANA-LOG Workshop, NELS49, and NYU Syntax Brown Bag, where some of this work was also presented.
+\This work has largely been influenced by collaboration with Laura Kalin, who I owe a great debt of gratitude.
+Additional thanks are owed to the audience and participants of the Ana-Log Workshop at Harvard this fall, where some of this work was also presented.